 Patch baselines define the set of patches you have approved or blocked for deployment to your instances.
 In a patch baseline, you can select patches by the products (e.g., Windows Server 2008, Windows Server 2012, etc.), categories (e.g., critical updates, security updates, etc.), and severities for which you want to review patches for deployment.
 For each category selected, you can then define a schedule on which the contained patches will be automatically approved for deployment.
 In addition to the rules, you can also specify a whitelist and blacklist of patches that indicate patches that are to be installed or blocked respectively.
 At the time of patching, AWS Systems Manager will assess targeted instances for only the patches that have been approved prior to that point in time.

 Q: How do I view the compliance levels of my instances?

 You can view patch compliance information, which tells you the detailed results of the patching process.
 From the AWS Systems Manger console or APIs, you can easily get aggregate compliance details per instance.
-In addition, you drill in further and for each instance you can determine which patches are installed, missing, not applicable, and which failed to install.
+In addition, you drill in further and for each instance you can determine which patches are installed, missing, or not applicable, and which failed to install.

 Q: What is AWS Systems Manager Distributor?

 Distributor is an AWS Systems Manager feature that enables you to securely store and distribute software packages in your organization.
 You can use Distributor with existing Systems Manager features like Run Command and State Manager to control the lifecycle of the packages running on your instances.

 Q: What are the benefits of using Distributor?